BrianWanamaker/SER305-Final-Project/README.md

 # Image Fader

-This project is a simple web application that allows users to upload two images and use a slider to fade between them.
+This project is a web application that allows users to upload two images and use a slider to fade between them.

 ## Features